Pembrokeshire

 Dating back to when Pembroke Dock was a very significant naval port this corner pub is very convenient for the Pembroke Dock ferry terminal to Ireland.
 With views across the Estuary it is a good place for a relaxing meal and drink.
 There is a marine theme to the decor.

-Now under new managemet and recently re-opned.
+Now [November 2021] under new management and recently re-opened.
 Currently mainly concentrating on food with bottled ale available.

 • Welshmans Arms 25-27 London Road Pembroke Dock SA72 6DS Telephone(01646) 685643

 A friendly locals pub.
 Simple food served a reasonable prices.
-Observant and helpfuil staffl
+Observant and helpful staff.

 • Y Cerrig Glas Front Street Pembroke Dock SA72 6JY Telephone(01646) 684435